Sherway Gardens: History

-2013–17 renovation/expansion
+Expansions and renovations

 In 2013, Cadillac Fairview announced a CA$335 million renovation and expansion that added 210,000 square feet to the existing 988,000 square foot mall.
 The project took over three and a half years and added new department store anchors like Nordstrom and Saks Fifth Avenue.
 This added retail space for 50 stores, a food court with a capacity of over 1,000 patrons, and a parking structure for 1,200 vehicles.
 The expansion used limestone obtained from the same quarry that was used in the mall's initial construction.

 Sears Canada vacated its space in 2014, which was subsequently occupied by Saks Fifth Avenue (announced on January 27, 2014), Sport Chek and Atmosphere.
 On September 22, 2015, the 210000 sqft north expansion was opened, including relocated spaces for Holt Renfrew (consisting of a 29,440 square foot ground floor, a 60,425 square foot second floor, and a 12,000 square foot mezzanine level) and Sporting Life (42,0000-square-foot).

 In 2016, Holt Renfrew closed its store just a year after being relocated within Sherway Gardens, in favour of a much larger 130,000+ square foot space at Square One Shopping Centre in Mississauga, as part of the chain's changing strategy to operate stores over 120,000 square feet to keep pace with Nordstrom and Saks Fifth Avenue.
+The entrance was closed off after Tesla, Inc. moved in.
 The former Sporting Life store and the old food court were demolished to make way for Nordstrom, which opened its store on September 15, 2017.
+However, it was permanently closed on June 13, 2023 as Nordstrom exited Canada.